- Print

 PDF Security

-The PDF security options allow you to set PDF protection to prevent others from changing content, printing, copying content, adding notes or modifying form fields, signing, etc.
+The PDF security features enable you to set PDF protection to prevent others from changing content, printing, copying content, adding notes, modifying form fields, or signing.

 Encrypt

-PDF encryption allows you to secure the contents of your PDF with a password.
-It also allows you to define which operations will be allowed by the user reading the PDF.
+PDF encryption enables you to secure the contents of your PDF with a password and define which actions the user reading the PDF is allowed to do.

 The user and owner password created for the PDF document can be overwritten at runtime by setting the following JobInfos: